Seen March 31st

 Oh, the monster also has Predator vision, while we’re lifting from older classic movies we may as well go for all of them.

 The cast is honestly really good, though you can tell they spent most of their money getting Ryan Reynolds and Jake Gyllenhaal in the cast since no one else is that big of a name in Hollywood, though they should be.
 It’s a ensemble cast of 6 people who have to carry a space monster movie and they do it incredibly well.
 It takes about 5 minutes to care about every single one of them so you want them to make it which is always more terrifying when everything goes down.
 There isn’t one cast member where you actively root for them to die, everyone is someone you want to survive and as Life goes on you hope they can somehow make it out alive.

-In general this movie is just a very by the numbers Aliens ripoff.
+In general, Life is just a very by the numbers Aliens ripoff.
 It’s not that bad but it’s not great, we’ve seen this movie before a solid half dozen times before and at least 2 of those are absolute classics.
 The only real thing that redeems the movie for me and puts it into really good territory is the ending.
 The ending is so unexpected that it will destroy you in the best way, I genuinely was giddy because they did the thing.
 The ending really does justify the movie and it’s one to go see, maybe when it’s movie of the week or on Netflix, but it’s a good bit of fun